shindigira/GameStar/README.md

 - Game data comes from RAWG.
 A game's name from RAWG data is used to fetch CHATGPT information on said game.

+* Selected Card View - User can select a video game card and get a CHATGPT description on said video game card.
 * Main Card(s) View - User can view multiple video game cards to obtain information on said cards.
-* Selected Card View - User can select a video game card and get a CHATGPT description on said video game card.
 * Loader View
+* Some level of responsiveness (Desktop, Mobile)

 ### Other